vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 - **`quantum` should be set to round values**, as it is an imprecise measure and represents an order of magnutude level approximation of value.
 For example, at the time of writing, BTC is $21,283.44.
 This implies setting quantum to `46984885901903` for a wBTC (wrapped BTC) asset with 18 decimals. *Don't do this!* A much more reasonable value would be `50000000000000` ($1 if BTC is $20,000) or `40000000000000` ($1 if BTC is $25,000).

+- If the Solana token is added, try to resist the temptation to set a quantum of SOL to `007`.

 ## Asset Listing Process